Rather happy about it myself old bean

 It's a heckuva road.
 I'd recommend it if you hate the outside edges of your tires.

-I can't get the google map to embed..... to stick it out from the air to speak so a search for directions from frog level to marion va.
+I can't get the google map to embed..... to check it out from the air to speak so a search for directions from frog level to marion va.